 “Collection Fee”, has the meaning provided in Clause 15.4

 "Current Balance”, the Lender’s lending limit as provided in Clause 4.2.

 “eIDAS Regulation” means Regulation No. 910/2014/EU of the European Parliament;

 “Event of Default” has the meaning provided in Clause 14.1.

 “Existing Retail Lender”, any lender who became a retail lender for the purposes of advancing term loans prior to the 30th September 2018.

 “Finance Document” means a Loan Contract, any Security, these Standard GRID Terms and Conditions or any document designated as a Finance Document by the Lender and the Borrower.

-“GRID”, means Grid Finance Impact Limited, (Company Number 529532) having its registered office at The Tower, Trinity Technology & Enterprise Centre, Grand Canal Quay, Dublin 2 including where the context so requires its’ trading names ‘Grid Business’ & ‘Grid Wealth’.
+“GRID”, means Grid Finance Impact Limited, (Company Number 529532) having its registered office at 18 Fitzwilliam Place, Dublin 2 including where the context so requires its’ trading names ‘Grid Business’ & ‘Grid Wealth’.

 “GRID Collector”, has the meaning provided in Clause 11.2.

 “GRID Provision Fund”, a fund to which a GRID Lender may contribute a set percentage of interest earned on the Lender’s GRID loans, which GRID will use to cover any losses on GRID Loans by lenders which have contributed to the fund for a certain period, up to the full amount of the fund in proportion to the amount lost by each contributing lender.